kpym/gm/README.md

 ### Precompiled executables

-You can download the executable for your platform from the [Realases](https://github.com/kpym/goldmark-cli/releases).
+You can download the executable for your platform from the [Releases](https://github.com/kpym/goldmark-cli/releases).

 ### Compile it yourself

 #### Using Go

-This method will comile to executable named `goldmark-cli` and not `gm`.
+This method will compile to executable named `goldmark-cli` and not `gm`.

 ```shell
 $ go get github.com/kpym/goldmark-cli